Ahmed-Samir11/QEnergic/README.md

 This repository contains the full experimental codebase accompanying the paper:

 > *QUBO Model for Energy Planning: Quantum-Enhanced Microgrid Optimization in Rural Electrification*
-> Farhani et al., GECCO '26 Companion, July 13–17, 2026, San José, Costa Rica.

 ---